chesun/chesun.github.io/_resources/behavioral_study_guide.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: default
-name: Study Guide for Behavioral Economics
+title: Study Guide for Behavioral Economics
 ---

 <style>